MatteoLai/Digit-classifier/README.md

 The dataset consists of handwritten digits (0-9), contained in the folder "DBs".
 Both training datasets conteins 7330 labeled patterns:
-- "pendigits_tr.txt" conteins 16-dimensional patterns (x,y coordinates of eigth point equidistant after normalization and resampling); the respective test set is in the file pendigits_te.txt
+- "_pendigits_tr.txt_" contains 16-dimensional patterns (x,y coordinates of eigth point equidistant after normalization and resampling); the respective test set is in the file "_pendigits_te.txt_"
-- "pendigits_tr_Pca_K2.txt" is a two-dimensional version obtained by PCA, to visualize the results; the respective test set is in the file "pendigits_te_Pca_K2.txt".
+- "_pendigits_tr_Pca_K2.txt_" is a two-dimensional version obtained by PCA, to visualize the results; the respective test set is in the file "_pendigits_te_Pca_K2.txt_".

-The Jupyter Notebook "Digit-classifier" proposes the application of a classification algorithm and the choice of the correct hyperparameters.
-It's also possible to visualize 2D classified data thanks to the code in visualization.py.
+The Jupyter Notebook "_Digit-classifier.ipynb_" proposes the application of a classification algorithm and the choice of the correct hyperparameters.
+It's also possible to visualize 2D classified data thanks to the code - not written by myself - "_visualization.py_".